vineetgarhewal/UnityCloudDiagnosticsSetup/README.md

 4. To use Azure kusto queries to process logs data and return the results of this processing.
 The tool currently supports Windows and Linux environments.

-Known limitations
+#### Known limitations
-1. This periodically collects the kargo logs based on the configurable parameters.
+1. This tool periodically collects the kargo logs based on the configurable parameters.
 2. Kargo output file is present in the pod also.
 It needs to be manually deleted else the K8 node may go for reboot because the disk size overflow.
 3. Currently only collection with “logging”  and "prometheus" is supported.
 Provide invalid kibana dashboard in “kargo-log-collection-config.json” so only fluentd logs are collected.
-4. More number of parallel writes to kusto cluster can cause out of memory (OOM) error, as per the known issue list by ADF team (From their CRI handling experiences).
+4. More number of parallel writes to kusto cluster can cause out of memory (OOM) error.

-Pre-requisites
+#### Pre-requisites
 1. Requirement for Linux and Windows environment:
 2. Python 3.7 + ( set alias python=python3 , if required )
 3. pip install schedule